menu 1

 menu 7

-In January 2006 I-India opened a Temporary Home for 25 girls (Ganga 2).
-In 2008, the organization opened one more temporary home for the additional 25 girls (Ganga 3).
-These homes operate in conjunction with the permanent home, Ganga.
+I-India is operating two Temporary Homes (Open Shelters), one for 25 boys, the other for 25 girls.
+These homes operate in conjunction with the permanent homes of Child Inn and Ganga, respectively.
 The Temporary Homes now act as the first stop for homeless children rescued from the street.
 Here they can stay until we reunite them with their families, or until they find their feet during difficult times.
-If the children desire permanent shelter, then after a few months they move to Ganga.
+If the children desire permanent shelter, then after a few months they move to Child Inn or Ganga.
 Should our temporary and permanent homes be completely full, the child will be referred to shelter homes run by other organisations.

 The benefits of having new, separate Temporary Homes are: